kasra-hosseini/obspyDMT/README.md

 ## Explore station meta-data (StationXML files, filterstages)

 obspyDMT implements several plotting options to explore station meta-data.
-For example, the following command generates a visual representation of transfer function spectra (amplitude and phase) of `IC.XAN` station in China:
+For example, the following command generates a visual representation of transfer function spectra (amplitude and phase) of `IC.XAN` station in China.
+Blue lines show transfer function components computed for all filter stages in the StationXML file;
+red lines are for the analogue part.

 ```bash
 obspyDMT --datapath /path/to/STXML.IC.XAN.00.BHZ --plot_stationxml --plotxml_paz --plotxml_min_freq 0.0001